konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 And it will happen with 10% of all of your users.
 And you will not even get a stacktrace because nothing crashes.
-Or you will get a stacktrace, but it will not change anything, because RxJava stacktraces is something special.
+Or you will get a stacktrace, but it will not change anything, because RxJava stacktraces are something special.

 ## DO NOT